Mur3ph/Mur3ph.github.io/_posts/28-02-2017-genetic-algorithm.md

 ---
 layout: post
-title: "Paul Murphy, Optimzing Genetic Algorithm"
+title: "Optimzing Genetic Algorithm"
-date: 02-04-2017
+date: 05-01-2019
 ---

 Optimization algorithms, which try to find the minimum values of mathematical functions, are everywhere in engineering.
 Among other things, they’re used to